flast101/flast101.github.io/whoami/index.md

 I enrolled the PWK-OSCP course early february 2020 and subscribed for 3 months training period.
 I didn't attempt the exam yet ad will probably resub for a lab access before I attempt the exam (probably end 2020).

 When working in the PWK lab, there is no writeup or walkthrough available and neither students nor OSCP certified are allowed to provide information about the lab solutions.

-Here are the 27 machines I rooted so far in the PWK Lab :
+Here are the 27 machines I rooted so far (May 2020) in the PWK Lab :
 _**Alice, Phoenix, Mike, Disco, Bob, Ralph, Pain, LeftTurn, Bethany, Alpha, BETA, Gamme, Bruce, Break, 1nsider, Tophat, Dotty, fc4, Susie, Kraken, Hotline, Joe, Core, Parrot.**_

 ## Online Cybersecurity Platforms Activity